White Haku Lei (Flower Crown)

 The traditional haku-style lei (aka Flower Crown) is commonly worn by the bride, and makes a wonderful accent to a bridesmaid or flower girl ensemble.

 The word “haku” refers to the method of braiding foliage such as flowers and ferns on a natural base material like ti or banana leaves.
 The color is often all white for the bride, but our haku leis can be custom made with any combination of multi-colored flowers.
+We primarily use dendrobium orchids as the base flower, and styles may vary than that as pictured.

 Additional Product Information